 Put things in perspective—and lower the stakes—by asking yourself, “What’s the worst that could happen?”
 By redefining your expectations, you’ll feel a big sense of accomplishment for simply summoning the courage to ask someone out.
 There’s nothing wrong with baby steps.

 5. Attending a social event alone.

 “Before you arrive, think of a half-dozen things you can talk about,” says Don Gabor, a communications coach and the author of How to Start a Conversation and Make Friends.
 Books and movies are always relatable topics.
 You might not realize (probably because you hate it), but many people like talking about themselves—ask a question (“How was your trip to Iceland?” or “How did you get into X industry?”) and let them run with it.
 If you’re worried someone will bring up a subject you want to avoid, practice some answers and keep them in your back pocket so you’re not caught off guard.

 Don't let social distancing be an excuse to withdraw completely.

 Since one major component of overcoming social anxiety is, well, immersing yourself in social situations, Parmely recommends that people continue to work on it even if they’re in self-quarantine due to COVID-19.

 “While it may seem ideal to stay away from groups [due to quarantine], their anxiety will only grow if they avoid the things they’re most anxious about,” Parmely confirms.
 “People with social anxiety need to connect with people in their groups as much as possible and seek help from a therapist via telehealth to ensure they are coping with their anxiety appropriately.”

-Here are some low-pressure ways to stay connected with loved ones while sheltering in place.
+Here are some easy, low-pressure ways to stay connected with loved ones while sheltering in place.